 One of the most common subjects covered in various competitive exams is international organizations and students generally get one or two questions related to the field.
-There are over 300 intergovernmental organizations in the world, out of these are some international organizations that have helped in facilitating cooperation and coordination between states over an array of topics like climate change, world peace, human rights, terrorism, international trade and economy.
-Here is a list of some of the biggest international organizations and their contact information to help you ace your competitive exam!
+There are over 300 intergovernmental organizations in the world, out of these are some international organizations that have helped in facilitating cooperation and coordination between states over an array of topics like climate change, world peace, human rights, terrorism, international trade, and economy.
+Here is a list of some of the most powerful organizations in the world and their contact information to help you ace your competitive exam!

 This Blog Includes:

 - 8. United Nations Education Scientific & Cultural Organization (UNESCO)

 - 9. South Asian Association for Regional Cooperation (SAARC)

 - 10. Association of South East Nations (ASEAN)

 - 11. Organization for Economic Cooperation & Development (OECD)